BigBarza/Compressed-Create-Recipes/README.md

   - Random salvage is not random salvage anymore, but is shown in detail underneath the recipe
   - A new "isProcessing" element can be added to sequenced assembly recipe jsons.
   - Recipes marked as "processing" indicate that there is no one "main" or "correct" output and instead display all outputs together at the bottom.
+- Configs to change the basin's capacity and use speed of sandpaper
+- (1.19.2 only) Backports a fix for a dupe bug with basins and buckets/tools that remain in the crafting grid

 Disclaimer: This mod does not include Shadow Steel, Refined Radiance, Chromatic compound, or any other content related to them.
 Compression Modpack: https://www.curseforge.com/minecraft/modpacks/compression